Intentional Action: How to Move From Idea to Action

 The Gap Between Ideas & Action

-You may have too much on your plate, or the thought of this goal feels totally overwhelming.
-When the end result seems far away, and there's a tonne of things you need to do to get there, it's easy to feel daunted by it, especially if you're juggling other things as well.
+You may have too much on your plate, or the goal itself feels too big or overwhelming.
+When the outcome seems far away, and the list of the tasks feels endless, it's easy to feel daunted, especially if you're juggling other things as well.
+Over time, this can make starting feel impossible, leading to frustration and a familiar cycle of avoidance.

 3. You get easily distracted